Are you looking for a way to invest without putting all of your money into the stock market?

 Cannot See Investment Portfolio

-Worthy only states each loan is fully secured and doesn’t exceed two-thirds of the business net worth.
-Also, Worthy charges an interest rate to borrower’s higher than 5.5%.
+Worthy only states each loan is fully secured and doesn’t exceed two-thirds of the business’s net worth.
+Also, the platform charges an interest rate to higher than 7% which can make the interest payments challenging to afford in a challenging business environment.

 Although the lack of transparency can be a risk, banks don’t disclose specifics of their loan details to savings and CD account holders either.